-The Pavilion Theatre is only a few minutes’ walk from the Royal Marine Hotel.
+Only a few minutes’ walk from the Royal Marine Hotel.
 They have a seasonal programme with a wide range of acts and shows taking place throughout the year.
 Box office opening hours are Mon-Sat 12-5pm (8pm on performance nights) Sun 6-8pm (Only on performance nights).
-Call Box office on 01 231 2929
+T: 01 231 2929

 Airfield is not just a beautiful place with a remarkable history, it’s a social and charitable hub, investing in people and initiatives that reach every corner of our community.
 The farm at Airfield encourages visitors to explore, experience farm life up close and even get hands-on.
 The gardens in Airfield are just over six acres in size and composed of diverse spaces ranging from an ornamental walled garden, shade gardens and Duplicateglasshouse spaces, to an extensive organic certified fruit, vegetable and edible flower garden.